Timbavati Game Reserve

 Elephants Alive believes that conservation success is ensured by empowering, informing and involving local impoverished communities, hence they run outreach programmes with the local communities and government schools, an approach that complements that of the Timbavati Foundation.

-Through education, the love and passion to want to protect wildlife is developed and grown.
+Through education, the love and passion for protecting wildlife is developed and grown.

 Other reserve activities